Moving Tips

 Decide Who Stays and Who Goes

-- Prioritize Favorites: If you can't take all your plants, prioritize your favorites and those most likely to survive the journey.
+Prioritize Favourites: If you can’t take all your plants, prioritize your favourites and those most likely to survive the journey.

-- Find New Homes: For the plants you can't take, find them loving new homes.
-Consider gifting them to friends, family, or neighbors, or donating them to local schools, hospitals, or community gardens.
+Find New Homes: For the plants you can’t take, find them loving new homes.
+Consider gifting them to friends, family, or neighbours, or donating them to local schools, hospitals, or community gardens.

-- Take Cuttings: If possible, take cuttings of your favorite plants to replant in your new home.
-This way, you can still enjoy a piece of your old garden even if the original plants can't make the move.
+Take Cuttings: If possible, take cuttings of your favourite plants to replant in your new home.
+This way, you can still enjoy a piece of your old garden even if the original plants can’t make the move.

 Prepare Your Plants for the Journey